runesto/dotfiles/README.md

  - Removed oyvinmars additions for zsh, Pure, Volta, Teamocil and Hyper
  - Automatic addition of private ssh keys found in `~/.ssh` to Keychain
  - Added support for applications in Mac App Store
- - Added an extra `personal` flag for HomeBrew apps only used on personal machines

 ## About this project